Let’s be honest, as you first start using dilators, it can be an uncomfortable and deeply unsexy experience.

 What Is The Experience Like?

-When using numbing cream, some of the most common sensations are: an initial burning sensation when applied, which tends to go away quickly once the effects start to take hold.
+When using numbing cream, the most common sensation is an initial burning when applied, which tends to go away quickly once the effects take hold.
 (Burning to reduce burning, interesting…) But of course, after that, the sensation of using numbing cream is a reduced feeling in the area you have applied it.

-Side effects such a short-term burning or stinging around the area aren’t uncommon, and neither is redness and long-term irritation to the skin.
+However, there are some potential side effects, such as short-term burning or stinging around the area, which aren’t uncommon, nor is redness or long-term skin irritation.
 Some people also report damage to the nerves themselves, and for such a sensitive (and full of pleasure potential) area of the body, that is not a risk worth taking in my opinion!

 How Long Does Lidocaine Numbing Cream Last?

-It takes 15-30 minutes from the time of application to let the numbing cream to take effect.
-However, in reality, it can take anywhere from 30-60 minutes for the area to be ‘properly’ numbed.
+It takes 15-30 minutes after application for the numbing cream to take effect.
+However, in reality, it can take anywhere from 30 to 60 minutes for the area to be ‘properly’ numbed.

 That’s quite a bit of preparation time for an attempt at penetration, isn’t it?
 Whether for dilating or what is supposed to be a playful and fun sexual act (that ideally includes sexual arousal rather than waiting to be numbed out!).